A guide to getting your Certificate of Residence

 1. What is the Certificate of Residence?

-2. Applying: Applicant & via Proxy
+2. Applying: by the Applicant & via Proxy

 3. Handling Fee & Operating Hours